dxjoshi/book-summaries/README.md

 4. Options Trading Crash Course by Frank Richmond
 5. The Option Trader's Hedge Fund: A Business Framework for Trading Equity
 6. The Options Playbook

-Built To Last
-Good To Great

-- **Top 7 Investing Books:**
-1. ~~The little book that beats the market~~
-2. One Up On Wall Street
-3. The University Of Berkshire Hathway
-4. Common Stocks and Uncommon Profits
-5. The Intelligent Investor
-6. The Essays Of Warren Buffet
-7. Security Analysis